A4XP Legacy site

 Information about the National XP Clinic

-at St Thomas Hospital, London
+at St Thomas' Hospital, London

 The NHS funded Xeroderma Pigmentosum (XP) Multi-Disciplinary clinic was established in April 2010 to